 New Bondi To Manly Walk: The Adventure Is Now Open

-It's official.
-The proposed Bondi to Manly Walk is open.
 In 2018 an agreement by six mayors was made to connect all of Sydney's coastal and harbourside walking tracks between iconic surf beaches Bondi and Manly.

 Alongside federal and state government agencies, behind the agreement was Woollahra mayor Peter Cavanagh, Waverley mayor John Wakefield, City of Sydney lord mayor Clover Moore, North Sydney mayor Jilly Gibson, Mosman mayor Carolyn Corrigan and Northern Beaches mayor Michael Regan.